top of page

 1. Doing your part

-Good coaching is a collaborative process that requires constant and detailed feedback.
-The more you give me, the more info I can use to help you.
+Good coaching is a collaborative process that requires feedback from you to me, and me to you .
+The more you give me, the more I can help you.

 There are two things that you need to do in every session: